UofT-DSI/shell/04-instructors/lessons/foundation_slides.md

 ##### Working with Files and Directories
 Readings: Newham et al. chapter 1.7 & Scotts chapters 5, 7, 11

-In this section we’ll start manipulating files and directories.
+In this section, we'll begin manipulating files and directories.
 This includes creating, copying, moving and more.
 We’ll then introduce inputs and outputs and how combine them into command pipes.

 ---
 ```